stalexan/weight-logger/README.md

 apt-get install python3-validators
 ```

-Or on a non-Debian based machine, install `wl-admin` dependencies with pip, in
+Or on a non-Debian based machine, the dependencies can be installed with pip,
-a Python virtualenv:
+in a Python virtualenv:

 ```sh
 (mkdir -p ~/.venv && cd ~/.venv && python3 -m venv weight-logger)